Think your office job is relatively safe? Think again. Working at a desk can lead to all sorts of health problems. Here are seven common ones

-If someone asked you to guess what job is most damaging to human health, you'd probably suggest something like radiologist or wastewater treatment operator, but did you know office jobs are just as risky?
+If someone asked you to guess which job is most damaging to human health, you'd probably suggest something like 'radiologist' or 'wastewater treatment operator', but did you know office jobs are just as risky?

-You’re snacking more than you need to.
-Many office workers keep a stash of tasty snacks in their desk drawer.
-In fact, research by Kallø found female office workers consume up to 100,000 calories worth of desk treats every year.
-Whether it's biscuits for your morning cuppa; a packet of rice cakes for your afternoon slump; or a sneaky packet of Minstrels; the calories add up.
+Do you keep a stash of tasty snacks in their desk drawer?
+Research by Kallø found female office workers consume up to 100,000 calories worth of desk treats every year.
+Whether it's biscuits for your morning cuppa, a packet of rice cakes for your afternoon slump or a sneaky bag of Minstrels – the calories add up.

 It's worth keeping sanitizer on (or near) your desk to remind you to clean it regularly.
 Wash your hands between touching your keyboard and handling your sandwich; better yet, eat in the kitchen.
 Where possible, open windows and allow fresh air to circulate through the office.

 Photo: Amy Hirschi, Unsplash

 IrishJobs.ie general manager, Orla Moran says, "It's important to remember that annual leave is essentially time away from the workplace to switch off and recharge the batteries.
 We advise everyone to make full use of their statutory entitlement."

-You’re not taking your full hour for lunch.
 A survey by Total Jobs found 56% of workers in the UK don’t take their full lunch break, with the average worker only taking 27 minutes.
 Those who do take time for lunch often do so al-desko; the National Charity Partnership found 70% of workers spend their lunchtimes at their desks, with just 15% of female workers venturing outside the building (versus 35% of men).

 An irregular eating pattern can reduce your energy levels, resulting in a weaker immune system and problems with your metabolism.
 Your mental health can suffer too; nobody can work at full capacity for an entire day, especially with no fuel.
 Give your mind and body a break.
 After all, you're probably not being paid for that hour anyway.

 When we move, soft discs between our vertebrae expand and contract like sponges, soaking up fresh blood and nutrients.
-But according to an expert report in the Washington Post, sitting for a long period of time causes our discs to get squashed.
-Consider swapping your swivel chair for a standing or walking desk.
+But according to a report in the Washington Post, sitting for a long period of time causes our discs to get squashed.
+Consider swapping your swivel chair for a standing desk or walking desk.

 A four-year study by Columbia University Medical Centre found sitting for prolonged periods of time can make you twice as likely to die prematurely.
-Our muscles burn less fat when we're sedentary and our blood flows more sluggishly; fat tends to build up around the heart as a result, triggering high blood pressure and heart disease.
+Our muscles burn less fat when we're sedentary and our blood flows more sluggishly.
+As a result, fat tends to build up around the heart, triggering high blood pressure and heart disease.
 A similar study by Cambridge University in 2016 found that one in six deaths per year is caused by a 9–5 office lifestyle.

 You can combat this by introducing standing desks to your office, or better; walking desks.
 If neither of these is feasible right now, set a reminder on your phone to move once per hour.
 It might be worth moving the printer and other stationery items to the other side of the room; force yourself to get up and move around during the day.